iov-one/docs/docs/weave/tutorial/11-cron.md

 sidebar_label: Scheduled Tasks
 ---

 In almost every real time software, the need to schedule jobs to be executed at a certain time in future is constant.
-In blockchain context, this could be sending tokens, distributing revenue, scheduling a proposal, basically anything that could be executed as a transaction(a change in state).
-One of the functionality missing in older blockchain protocols is assuring the execution time of a transaction precisely is impossible due to the [Probabilistic Finality](../basics/02-consensus.md#probabilistic-finality) nature of the consensus algorithms.
+In blockchain context, this could be sending tokens, distributing revenue, scheduling a proposal, basically anything that could be executed as a transaction (a change of state).
+The early generation of blockchain protocols had a hard time assuring the execution time of a transaction precisely is impossible due to the [Probabilistic Finality](../basics/02-consensus.md#probabilistic-finality) nature of the consensus algorithms.
 One of the wonders of Tendermint Consensus engine is we can approximately predict the execution time of a block thanks to [Immediate Finality](../basics/02-consensus.md#immediate-finality).

 A must read gem: [Finality in Blockchain Consensus.](https://medium.com/mechanism-labs/finality-in-blockchain-consensus-d1f83c120a9a)

-In Weave, [CRON](https://en.wikipedia.org/wiki/CRON) is no different than a regular message except the fact that CRON tasks are initiated by a ticker and processed by a different handler that is not accesible from the route.
+[CRON](https://en.wikipedia.org/wiki/CRON) is no different than a regular message except the fact that CRON tasks are initiated by a ticker and processed by a different handler that is not accesible from the route.
 This means you cannot access the CRON handler from outside but you can trigger a CRON task by a regular, routed handler.

+- Executing CRON messages is almost no different from executing a message in the usual flow
+- CRON can use the same or a different router to handle messages and therefore support the same of different set of messages
+- Using different handler allows configuring which messages can be processed the same handler and message can be used both by usual router and cron
+- CRON use a different authentication policy

 ### Scheduler